Food in black plastic food containers

 Plastics, in general, can be made from an infinite variety of chemical recipes.
 Regarding health risks from toxic chemicals often found in plastic, the most documented ones are endocrine-disrupting chemicals like bisphenol A (BPA) in plastic containers, or phthalates in food containers.
 These chemicals can leach into food, and participate in our biology.

 We know that heat (like from the microwave or dishwasher) can facilitate leaching of toxic chemicals as can scratches, sunlight, and normal wear and tear of the plastic.
 Some chemicals love fat, so the longer black plastic is in contact with fatty foods, the higher the concentration of toxic chemicals in the food.
-Next time you notice black plastic containers, pay attention to what it's containing (is it fatty) and how hot the container is.
+Next time you notice black plastic containers, pay attention to what it's containing (Is it fatty?) and how hot the container is.
 Avoiding black plastic restaurant delivery containers can be impossible but you can persistently request restaurants to stop using black plastic containers.
 In the meantime, remove the food from the black plastic containers as soon as possible.
 I store our food in glass containers.

 Less covered in media, but thoroughly documented, are chemical flame retardants in black plastics particularly for electronics and cable wires.
 Recently, media has been bringing attention to how they show up in many American households: black plastic utensils and black plastic food containers.
 According to the National Institute of Environmental Health Sciences, "Adverse health effects may include endocrine and thyroid disruption, immunotoxicity, reproductive toxicity, cancer, and adverse effects on fetal and child development and neurobehavioral function."